nitram2342/munin-usbtemp/README.md

 1. Check if USB temperature sensors are attached using `lsusb` and `ls -l /dev/ttyUSB*`.

-2. Run the /etc/munin/plugins/usbtemp directlywith elevated privileges.
+2. Run the /etc/munin/plugins/usbtemp directly with elevated privileges.

 3. Connect to `localhost:4949`, enter `list` and check the output for `usbtemp`.
 Enter `fetch usbtemp` and check if it works.